Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a Fax with Resolution in SendFaxRequest:
 To assign a `Resolution` in the sendFaxRequest, the request should be similar to the following example below.
 Please assign the value of `ResolutionSpecified` to `true` in order to take effect the value of selected `Resolution` in the request.
-If the `apiFaxmessage` contains `Resolution`, it will override the `Resolution` value in `sendFaxRequest`.
+If the `apiFaxmessage` contains `Resolution`, it will be used as default `Resolution` value for fax.

 ```C#
          private static void sendFaxSample(ApiService apiClient)